 \subsubsection{Identification of \ce{LiI}: Ion images, covariance maps and kinetic energy distributions}

-\Autoref{fig:images_distributions}(a1) shows the two-dimensional (2D) momentum image obtained for \ce{Li+} ions.
-The image has several distinct channels at different radii.
+\Autoref{fig:images_distributions}(a1) shows the two-dimensional (2D) momentum image obtained for \ce{Li+} ions, obtained by selecting the ion signal with the ToF associated with \ce{^7Li+} in the recorded data because \ce{^7Li} is the most abundant isotope, (92.2 \%).
+The image has several distinct features at different radii.
 They stand out as peaks in the radial momentum distribution in the detector plane $P(p_\text{r})$, \autoref{fig:images_distributions}(a3), obtained by angular integration of the image.
 Next, the distribution of kinetic energies, $P(E_\text{kin})$, is determined.
-This is done by first Abel inverting the 2D momentum image using the POP (polar onion peeling) algorithm~\cite{roberts_toward_2009} yielding the three-dimensional (3D) momentum image, see \autoref{fig:images_distributions}(a2).
-From the 3D image, we retrieve the momentum distribution and then $P(E_\text{kin})$, \autoref{fig:images_distributions}(a4), by applying an energy calibration for the VMI spectrometer and the standard Jacobian transformation.
+This is done by first Abel inverting the 2D momentum image using the POP (polar onion peeling) algorithm~\cite{roberts_toward_2009} yielding the three-dimensional (3D) momentum image. \Autoref{fig:images_distributions}(a2) shows a slice through the center of this 3D image.
+From the 3D image, we retrieve the momentum distribution and then convert it to $P(E_\text{kin})$, \autoref{fig:images_distributions}(a4), by applying an energy calibration for the VMI spectrometer and the standard Jacobian transformation~\cite{stewart_calculus_2006}.
 The central positions of the two main peaks are indicated on the figure~\footnote{The peak close to 0~eV in the kinetic energy distribution for \ce{Li+}, see Fig.~\ref{fig:images_distributions}(a1), is, presumably, due to dissociative ionization of \ce{LiI} into \ce{Li+} and \ce{I}, and is not of interest in this study.}.
 Notably, the position of the second peak, 4.7~eV, is close to the energy of 4.86~eV that \ce{Li+} is expected to receive during Coulomb explosion of \ce{LiI^{2+}} into \ce{Li+} and \ce{I+} via $V_\text{QC}$ when starting from $R_\text{eq}$~=~2.39~{\AA} of LiI.
 The 2D momentum ion image for the \ce{I+} ions is presented in \autoref{fig:images_distributions}(b1).
-Similarly to the \ce{Li+} image, it contains multiple channels, which appear as peaks in $P(p_\text{r})$ and in $P(E_\text{kin})$, see \autoref{fig:images_distributions}(b3)--(b4).
+Similarly to the \ce{Li+} image, it contains multiple features, which appear as peaks in $P(p_\text{r})$ and in $P(E_\text{kin})$, see \autoref{fig:images_distributions}(b3)--(b4).
 The peaks in $P(E_\text{kin})$ are centered at 0.3~eV, 1.9~eV and 3.4~eV.
 Here, the first peak matches the 0.27~eV of kinetic energy that \ce{I+} is expected to obtain from Coulomb explosion of \ce{LiI} into \ce{Li+} and \ce{I+} via $V_\text{QC}$ starting from $R_\text{eq}$.